 Results, Rechecks & Appeals

-Spring semester results will be available from Monday, June 21st 2021.
+Autumn semester results will be available from 2.00pm on Thursday 20th January, 2022.

-- First Year Undergraduate Students, registered on the UNIT-e system, can access their results by logging into https://register.mic.ul.ie, using their Username (MIC Email address) and Network Logon Password, and clicking on the "Results" tab on the Homepage screen.
+- First Year and Second Year Undergraduate full-time students, First Year PME students and LINC students, registered on the UNIT-e system, can access their results by logging into https://register.mic.ul.ie, using their Username (MIC Email address) and Network Logon Password, and clicking on the "Results" tab on the Homepage screen.

-- Returning Undergraduate Students (2nd, 3rd & 4th Year) & all Postgraduate Students can access their results via the MIC Results server: https://results.mic.ul.ie/.
+- All other students can access their results via the MIC Results server: https://results.mic.ul.ie.

 In order to access your results on-line, it is essential that you know your Network Logon Password (i.e. the password you use to access Student E-mail, Moodle etc.).
 If you have forgotten your Network Logon Password, you can reset it via https://passwordreset.microsoftonline.com.